sunilsoni/interview-docs/docs/react/react.md

-## Q. What are Higher Order Component factory implementations?
+###  What are Higher Order Component factory implementations?

 Creating a higher order component basically involves manipulating WrappedComponent which can be done in two ways: